nightblade9/space-marine/README.md

-# space-marine
+# Space Marine

 Roguelite with persistent upgrades and unlocks.
-Made for #PersistentGameJam
+Made for [#PersistentGameJam](https://twitter.com/search?q=%23persistentroguelikejam).

+Inspired by Space Trooper USA and Neon Chrome.